kskalvar/aws-eks-kubeflow-quickstart/README.md

 This solution shows how to create an AWS EKS Cluster with Kubeflow support.
 ```
 Note: This how-to assumes you are creating an eks cluster in us-east-1, you have access to your
-AWS Root Account, and you can login to an EC2 Instance remotely.
+AWS Account, and you can login to an EC2 Instance remotely.
 ```
 Steps:
 * [Create kubeflow_cloud_shell](#Create-kubeflow_cloud_shell)